 Today I’m taking you with me as I decorate the homestead for spring.
-I am pretty much a minimalist at this time of year though, so when I say “decorate” it’s not exactly your average trip to the craft or antique shop for home decor.
+I am pretty much a minimalist right now though, being that I’m pregnant and that’s pretty much all I’m thinking about.
 One way or another, it’s spring at the homestead and today I’m sharing it all with you.
-So come along for a minimalist spring farmhouse home tour.
+So without further adieu here is my minimalist spring home tour.

 This post contains affiliate links, which means I may make a small commission off items you buy at no charge to you 🙂